Category: Capitol Building

 We ventured into both the Senate and House Chambers.
 The ceilings were beautiful!
 The attention to detail was amazing throughout the entire building.

 We always want to go up into the domes but, we never get to.
 If you take the guided tour in Iowa…you get to go up into the dome!!
-We walked up way more stairs than I care to remember all the way up into the huge dome!
+We walked up way more stairs than I care to remember (left picture) all the way up into the huge dome!
+You can see a picture from our bird’s eye view up in the dome in the right picture!

 Speaking of dome…let me give you a better view of the main dome.
 That’s real gold leaf that you’re looking at.